 After I completed my dissertation, I worked as a postdoctoral researcher in the Political Legitimacy research profile area at Leiden, a multi-disciplinary project involving history, law, political science and public administration.
 In addition, I taught at the Institute of Political Science.

 From September 2013 to December 2015 I held the position of Assistant Professor in Political Science at Trinity College Dublin, Ireland.
 My responsibilities included teaching courses in research methods and statistics as well as comparative politics.
 I was Director of the M.Sc. in Politics & Public Policy in 2014-2015.

 In January 2016 I took up the position of Assistant Professor (Universitair Docent) of Political Science at Leiden University.
 In 2019 I was promoted to Associate Professor.
-In the academic year 2019-2020, I am teaching statistics to undergraduate students and a thesis seminar project for postgraduates and a seminar course on representation and parliamentary politics.
+In the academic year 2019-2020, I am teaching statistics to undergraduate students, a thesis seminar project for postgraduates and a seminar course on representation and parliamentary politics.

 I fulfil various professional service roles.
 I am Convenor of the Standing Group on Parliaments, one of the largest and most active specialist groups within the European Consortium for Political Research (ECPR).
 I am chair of the Young Academy Leiden, a group of talented young researchers at Leiden University.
 In the V-Dem Project, I act as Regional Manager for Western Europe.
-In addition, I co-organized the Dutch Flemish Political Science conference Politicologenetmaal with Hans Vollaard, Corinna Jentzsch and Nicolas Blarel in Leiden in 2017 and 2018.

 My outreach activities include polling aggregation in the Netherlands, published by the public broadcaster NOS, and Ireland.
 I am a co-founder of and contributor to the Dutch political science weblog Stuk Rood Vlees.